steveja42/webpranks/README.md

     export  function  doPageEffect(page:  PageInfo):  Phaser.Scene

 *doPageEffect* should add a scene to the game and then return the scene.
 You will be passed a pageInfo object which contains a phaser game object and an array of images of elements from the webpage being pranked, and an array of rectangles for all the background rectangles on the page.
-Phaser3 textures will already be pre loaded for the images with the key names of *dom0* through *domx* when there are *x* number of images.
+Phaser3 textures will already be pre-loaded for the images with the key names of *dom0* through *domx* when there are *x* number of images.

 Pranks are in the *src/pageEffects* folder and you can look there for examples.
 To run your prank put your typescript or javascript file in the *src/pageEffects* folder and add the title and filename of your prank to a new line in *modulelist.ts*.
 Then build the app and you can run your prank!
 After testing it do a pull request to add your prank to the main Web Pranks website.